AnthonissenBert/Notes/DND/Ward/Plot.md

 to try to infiltrate an overgrown manor

-Plot twist: at the end of the manor it is revealed that this is the noble man own manor
+Plot twist: at the end of the manor (dungeon) it is revealed that the owner of the